lambdaclass/concrete/ROADMAP.md

    linear discard, use-after-move, immutable assignment, missing capability, mixed-width binop, and a sibling-submodule type reference that still checks.

+13e. **Run the final conservation sweep after H11.** Once by-value non-`Copy` sub-place projection is rejected, do the remaining targeted probes for the same class of bugs before calling the conservation story closed: callable/callback values must not be able to capture a linear value and then duplicate or leak it through repeated invocation, storage, or handoff; raw pointer place writes (`derefAssign`, `arrayIndexAssign` through `*mut`, and any trusted/unsafe helper built on them) must not silently duplicate or leak non-`Copy` values in safe code.
+If a path is safe-only, gate it; if it is trusted/unsafe-only, require an explicit boundary and report-visible classification; if it is a real safe-code hole, disclose it in `docs/KNOWN_HOLES.md` before fixing.
+Add rows to `scripts/tests/check_linear_conservation.sh` or a dedicated `check_linear_conservation_sweep.sh` so these probes remain permanent.

 2a.
 Add qualified name access and import aliases for module hygiene.
 Phase 5 closed the core modules/imports/visibility surface, but daily use still has a namespace gap: if two imported modules export the same public name, the